ennnbeee/ennnbeee.github.io/content/posts/Windows-Update-Rings-Odd-Even.md

     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
-hero: /img/update-rings.png # image path/url
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---
 You might have been asked the question, especially from Config Manager (SCCM) users, about how you split out production groups for Windows Update for Business (WUfB) Update Rings in an intelligent way using Microsoft Endpoint Manager and Azure AD groups for Autopilot devices.